dhappy/TRWBL/shipments.md

 # Party Favors

-This is an idea for an event fasilitation program.
+This is an idea for an event facilitation program.

 1. An Owner maps a site and designates availability
-1. A Host selects the site and time period they would like to reseve
+1. A Host selects the site and time period they would like to reserve
 2. A Host invites Guests to pick spaces for the duration
 3. Guests make reservations for spaces
 4. Guests specify substances they are interested in